kableeth/langchain-zapier/README.md

 # Alexa Notion Integration using Langchain Agent and Zapier NLA

 This project connects Alexa to Notion using Langchain Agent and Zapier NLA to manipulate a Notion database.
 The original goal was to add information to a Notion database called "Activities" dynamically through Alexa.
-The project was abandoned due to limitations in how Alexa passes instructions to Langchain (OpenAI).
-It may be more suitable for an app that Alexa doesn't already provide.
+The interactive model JSON file is included, but the skill will still need to be set up, and the endpoint will need to be updated to point to your ngrok server address.

 ## Prerequisites